Sacramento Personal Injury Attorney For Smartphone Product Defects

 Samsung has done a thorough investigation of the issue and claims the problem is in the battery cell.
 Due to an undisclosed manufacturing defect, the lithium-ion battery cell can overheat when charging, leading to potential fire or explosions.
 However, many of the cases reported have not occurred while the phone is charging and in fact, have happened in either the victim’s pocket or hands.
 These types of incidents require the expertise of a personal injury attorney.

 Examples Of Smart Phone Explosions – Cases Brought By Injury Attorneys

-Jonathan Strobel.
-28 of Boca Raton, FL, sued Samsung the day after the recall for suffering severe burns after his Galaxy Note 7 smartphone exploded in his trouser’s front pocket.
+Jonathan Strobel, 28, of Boca Raton, Florida, sued Samsung the day after the recall for suffering severe burns after his Galaxy Note 7 smartphone exploded in his trouser’s front pocket.
 A 6-year-old boy in Brooklyn, New York, suffered injuries after a Galaxy Core Prime, also made by Samsung, exploded in his hands while watching videos.

 While the number of Galaxy Note 7’s that are considered to be at risk is small – only 24 out of every 1 million phones – Galaxy Note 7’s are not the only phones that have had caused injuries.
 A number of other Samsung devices such as Galaxy S2, Galaxy S3 and Nexus S have had incidents of exploding batteries.
 In 2013, the battery, which wasn’t even inside the Samsung Galaxy Note, burst into flames in a 55-year-old man’s pants pocket.

 It’s Not Just Samsung – Apple And Motorola Have Defective Products